gopalmenon/Boggle-Challenge/README.md

 Here are the default values for the flags: ```-a=true -l=false -p=1 -t=1000 -c=0.99 -m=2```

-Here is an sample run command for runnng the board search for 5 minutes
+Here is a sample run command for runnng the board search for 5 minutes

 ```go run Boggle-Challenge -m=5```